 Invisalign Cost Starts at $2,800

 As of 2017 Invisalign cost starts at $2,800.
 However, the average cost is between $3,000 and $4,800.
 A simple invisalign® case (A minor teeth movement case that requires few months of treatment) costs about $2,800 or slighly less, and $3,000-$4,800 for a full case in which the majority of teeth are involved.
 Invisalign treatment can last as little as 3 months to up to 2 years or more depending on the involvement of your bite alignment and crooked teeth condition.
 In general, our cost of Invisalign® is actually quite comparable with wire braces.
-Payment plans are available starting from $99 to about $124 per month.
+Payment plans are available starting from $99 to $124 per month and up.

 OUR INVISALIGN® COST INCLUDES A COMPLEMENTARY PROFESSIONAL TAKE-HOME WHITENING TRAYS - that is two bleaching gel tubes of high 32% carbamide peroxide concentration.